Print

 Instructions

-1. Heat milk over medium-low heat to 190-195 degrees.
+1. Heat milk over medium-low heat to 180-190 degrees Fahrenheit.
 The hotter the milk, the firmer the curd.
 However, if the milk isn’t hot enough, it may not separate into curd and whey.

-2. Stir in lemon juice and continue stirring until curd separates.
-If after a minute or two the milk hasn’t separated, add more lemon juice/vinegar a little at a time until it does.
+2. Stir in vinegar and continue stirring until curd separates.
+The milk should begin to separate immediately, and be completely separated within 30 seconds.
+If it doesn’t seperate, add more lemon juice/vinegar a tablespoon at a time until it does.

-3. Drain curd into a jelly strainer or something similar such as a clean pillow case.
+3. Drain curd into a jelly strainer or 3-5 layers of cheese cloth.

 1 gallon of milk should make between 1 and 1 1/2 pounds of cheese